Our Team

 She enjoys working with communities, inspiring others into their best selves.
 She is a community partner, and consultant with other yoga communities globally, helping to fine tune their vision and creates collaborative partnerships with other teachers and studios involving yoga retreats, teacher trainings and events throughout the world.
 Her life is dedicated to this work and she always feels as though it is just beginning.
 She and her beloved Yellow Lab “Teddy,” who is a certified Therapy Dog of Vermont, like to volunteer in their free time unleashing smiles to folks in need of personal visits.

-Marissa Pappalardo
+Marissa Pappalardo (She/Her)

 Noelle Davis